aws/aws-encryption-sdk-cli/README.rst

 aws-encryption-sdk-cli
 ######################

-This command line tool can be used to encrypt and decrypt files and directories using the `AWS Encryption SDK`_.
+You can use this command line version of the `AWS Encryption SDK`_ to encrypt and decrypt the data in your files and directories.

-The latest full documentation can be found at `Read the Docs`_.
+The latest full documentation is at `Read the Docs`_ and you can find additional details and examples in `AWS Encryption CLI topic`_ of the `AWS Encryption SDK Developer Guide`_.

 Find us on `GitHub`_.